MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-servlet-application-to-azure-spring-cloud.md

 ### Remove connection to web server, if present

 If Tomcat is connected to a static web server, typically to Apache via `mod_jk`, disable that connection so that Tomcat runs as a standalone server, creating web redirects from the standard server as needed.
-Consider migrating static web content to [Azure Storage](/azure/storage/blobs/storage-blob-static-website) with [CDN](/azure/cdn/cdn-create-a-storage-account-with-cdn).
+Consider migrating static web content to Azure Storage with Azure Content Delivery Network (CDN).
+For more information, see [Static website hosting in Azure Storage](/azure/storage/blobs/storage-blob-static-website) and [Quickstart: Integrate an Azure Storage account with Azure CDN](/azure/cdn/cdn-create-a-storage-account-with-cdn).

 ### Update to Tomcat 9